-It has installed an “interpreter mode” for its voice-controlled speakers, allowing two people speaking different languages to converse in real time.
+It has installed an “interpreter mode” for its voice-controlled speakers.
+This will allow two people speaking different languages to converse in real-time.

 Google has highlighted that the tech will improve consumer services across a variety of sectors.
-Hotel concierge desks in San Francisco, Las Vegas and New York have already been trialling the device to help check in guests.
+Hotel concierge desks in San Francisco, Las Vegas and New York have already been trialling the device to help check-in guests.
 Looking to the future, it could also be used to revolutionise transportation services across the world.
-Perhaps most importantly, the tech could be used across industry, business or even medicine; helping to translate business presentations or to facilitate collaboration amongst great minds.
+Perhaps most importantly, the tech could be used across industry, business or even medicine.
+They could help to translate business presentations or to facilitate collaboration amongst great minds.

 The interpreter mode works on the Google Home range of smart speakers.
 It is controlled with voice commands and can translate 27 languages.
-Perhaps these latest developments are best described as an extension of Google’s online translation software; something which the company now claim to be as accurate as using a professional, human interpreter.
+Perhaps these latest developments are best described as an extension of Google’s online translation software.
+The company now claim Google Translate is as accurate as using a professional, human interpreter.

 Users can launch the system by saying a phrase such as “Help me speak French”.
 The device then transcribes what one person says in their language, translates it, and reads it out in the other person’s native tongue.
 Very clever, we think you’ll agree.

-Just like many of the new products we’ve featured this week, Google have used CES as its launch pad, ensuring that it receives as much exposure as possible.
-Alongside this, they have added an alarm clock system to their already impressive ‘smart’ portfolio, along with integrations for its virtual assistant software.
+Just like many of the new products we’ve featured this week, Google have used the 2019 CES Conference as its launch pad, ensuring that it receives as much exposure as possible.
+They have also added an alarm clock system to their already impressive ‘smart’ portfolio, along with integrations for its virtual assistant software.
 These developments have facilitated the use of an assortment of internet-connected, voice-controlled gadgets.

 We won’t have to wait long to experiment with these updates for ourselves.
 Google anticipate that interpreter mode would be a feature on smart speakers that use its Google Home software in the next few weeks.